-As an Associate Consultant on the Outstanding Educators team, Aseal conducts research and policy analysis and manages projects focused on educator diversity, development and preparation, and district/school leadership.
+As a Consultant on the Outstanding Educators team, Aseal conducts research and policy analysis and manages projects focused on educator diversity, development and preparation, and district/school leadership.
 She has supported a range of K12, higher education and philanthropic partners in creating more equitable schools and preparing equity-minded educators and leaders to improve outcomes for all students.

 As a daughter of immigrants and a first-generation graduate of higher education, Aseal’s commitment to this work is deeply personal.
 She understands firsthand the critical role education plays in achieving success in school, college, careers and life.
 Her diverse portfolio of experiences also includes collaborations with local and international agencies to provide educational services to refugee children in the Middle East, to asylum seekers and to her own local high school district.
 Most recently, Aseal served as an equity and inclusion researcher at the Chicago Metropolitan Agency for Planning.

 Aseal earned her B.A. in Public Policy and Master of Public Policy from the University of Chicago and is a lifelong resident of the Chicago region.
 In her spare time, Aseal enjoys roaming Chicago in search of new baked goods, spending time with family and friends and coaxing a laugh from her adorable niece.

 - Illinois State Board of Education

 - Bill & Melinda Gates Foundation